matype/stylefmt/README.md

 ### Basic

 - 2 spaces indentation
-- require 1 space between simple selector and combinator
+- require 1 space between a simple selector and combinator
-- require 1 space between selector and `{`
+- require 1 space between selectors and `{`
 - require new line after `{`
 - disallow any spaces between property and `:`
 - require 1 space between `:` and values